 The Rules of Evidence ensure the trustworthiness of evidence by meeting certain standards, in particular the Daubert standard where laying the foundation to qualify experts and evidence applicable thereto ensures the trustworthiness of evidence so presented.
-To eliminate scrutiny and challenges by litigants to the psych evaluations - except on the "back end" - is tantamount to denial of substantive and procedural due process rights.
-It is a denial of a litigant's constitutional rights.
+To eliminate scrutiny and challenges by litigants to the psych evaluations - except on the "back end" - is tantamount to denial of substantive and procedural due process rights, it is a denial of a litigant's constitutional rights.
 It denies the scrutiny by the parties to challenge if:

-(a) the expert's (i.e., evaluator's) scientific, technical, or other specialized knowledge will help the trier of fact (the judge) to understand the evidence or to determine a fact in issue;

-(b) the evidence/testimony is based on sufficient facts or data;

-(c) the evaluation is the product of reliable principles and methods; and not followed nor understood by the court, and often they failed to make the due diligent inquiries incumbent upon them under their professional and ethical code of conduct.

-(d) the expert has reliably applied the principles and methods to the facts of the case.
+- (a) the expert's (i.e., evaluator's) scientific, technical, or other specialized knowledge will help the trier of fact (the judge) to understand the evidence or to determine a fact in issue: - (b) the evidence/testimony is based on sufficient facts or data: - (c) the evaluation is the product of reliable principles and methods; and - (d) the expert has reliably applied the principles and methods to the facts of the case.